Directional stability

+and road conditions, vehicle shape and mass distribution, and tire properties.

+Vehicle oscillations associated with dynamic stability are frequently called "weather vaning".

+When the vehicle's orientation is perturbed from the direction of motion, a restoring moment may be produced which is in a direction opposite to the orientation disturbance.
+This can lead to oscillations in orientation around the center of mass similar to a weather vane rotating about its (vertical) pivot.

 With the exception of spacecraft, vehicles generally have a recognisable front and rear and are designed so that the front points more or less in the direction of motion.
 Without this stability, they may tumble end over end, spin or orient themselves at a high angle of attack, even broadside on to the direction of motion.
 At high angles of attack, drag forces may become excessive, the vehicle may be impossible to control, or may even experience structural failure.
 In general, land, sea, air and underwater vehicles are designed to have a natural tendency to point in the direction of motion.

 Example: road vehicle

 Arrows, darts, rockets, and airships have tail surfaces (fins or feathers) to achieve directional stability; an airplane uses its vertical stabilizer for the same purpose.
 A road vehicle does not have elements specifically designed to maintain stability, but relies primarily on the distribution of mass.

 Introduction

 These points are best illustrated with an example.
 The first stage of studying the stability of a road vehicle is the derivation of a reasonable approximation to the equations of motion.

 The diagram illustrates a four-wheel vehicle, in which the front axle is located a distance $a$ ahead of the centre of gravity and the rear axle is a distance $b$ aft of the cg.
 The body of the car is pointing in a direction $\theta$ (theta) whilst it is travelling in a direction $\psi$ (psi).
 In general, these are not the same.
 The tyre treads at the region of contact point in the direction of travel, but the hubs are aligned with the vehicle body, with the steering held central.
 The tyres distort as they rotate to accommodate this mis-alignment, and generate side forces as a consequence.

 The net side force Y on the vehicle is the centripetal force causing the vehicle to change the direction it is traveling:

 where M is the vehicle mass and V the speed.

 The angles are all assumed small, so the lateral force equation is: